-I received my first lesson on Communism and experienced the searing pain of unrequited love and tragedy in Ayn Rand’s, We the Living and there were weeks of loud cheers and tears (by the Bookworm Company of the Table 2 girls) for the 6th battalion of the Marine Corps a.k.a Huxley’s Whores in Battle Cry by Leon Uris.
+I received my first lesson on Communism and experienced the searing pain of unrequited love and tragedy in Ayn Rand’s, We the Living.
+There were weeks of loud cheers and tears (by the Bookworm Company of the Table 2 girls) for the 6th battalion of the Marine Corps a.k.a Huxley’s Whores in Battle Cry by Leon Uris.
 We really loved that book.

 I have so many favourites but today’s post is dedicated to those special books that sparked my interest, added a zing to my ordinary reading and learning.
 They opened my eyes to a whole new world and I believe, left me a tad wiser.
-Trust me , it was tough narrowing it down so I went back in time to figure out the ones that set me thinking.
+Trust me, it was tough to narrow down so I went back in time to figure out the ones that set me thinking.

 Anyway here it goes :-

 1 .
-Shadow of Moon by M M Kaye
+Shadow of the Moon by M M Kaye

 I read this in Std 9 and the love story of Winter and Capt Alex Randall set during the Indian Revolt of 1857 in Lucknow fired my imagination.
-Alex , you were my hero .
-I felt the heat , the dust , the danger , the emotions as I literally lived through that tumultuous period .
+Alex, was my hero.
+I felt the heat, the dust, the danger, the emotions as I literally lived through that tumultuous period.
 To date it remains the most vivid part of my History lesson and responsible for turning me into a History buff.